Governance

 Error Transparency

-- Gatekeepers SHOULD return structured error codes
+- Gatekeepers and SPs SHOULD return structured error codes

-- Error codes MUST NOT leak sensitive information
+- Error codes MUST NOT leak sensitive information (intent text, context content, business secrets)

 - Failed validations MUST abort execution